software-atelier/issue-tracking-sync/README.md

 }
 ```

+Note that the separator associations are in HTML, not in JIRA wiki markup.
+This is due to the mapper extending HtmlToWikiFieldMapper,
+so it works internally with HTML.

 The `ch.loewenfels.issuetrackingsync.executor.fields.LinkToIssueFieldMapper` disregards the 'sourceName' and provides a
 link to the source issue.
 It can be written to any 'targetName'.

 The `ch.loewenfels.issuetrackingsync.executor.fields.PriorityAndSeverityFieldMapper` is a slightly more complicated mapper,
 as JIRA typically knows 1 priority field, while RTC has a priority and severity.
 This mapper uses the `associations`
 as a matrix to map between these fields:
 ```json
 {